 Orientation & Mobility FAQs

 If you want to talk to a Leader Dog team member about whether O&M training is a good fit for you, what training will be like, or you wish to discuss your application, give us a call at 248.651.9011 or toll free 888.777.5332.
+You can also contact us with your questions online.

 Candidates must be: